 *Patient results may vary.

 Caesarean sections, or C-sections, are quite common when delivering babies.
-Though obstetricians are trained to perform C-sections as low on the belly as possible, sometimes the urgency of a situation can create some not so aesthetically pleasing scars.
-C-sections scars can run either across the width of the belly or vertical, through a woman’s navel.
-They can vary from thin, squiggly white lines to thick, raised scars that can be painful to the touch.
-Our meticulous surgeons are highly experienced in scar revision and take great pleasure in helping women find treatment for these minor imperfections.
+Though obstetricians are trained to perform C-sections as low on the belly as possible, sometimes the urgency of a situation can create unfortunate scarring.
+C-section scars can run either across the width of the belly or vertical, through a woman’s navel.
+They vary from thin, squiggly white lines to thick, raised scars that can be painful to the touch.

 Treating a scar from a C-section can be a very satisfying process.
 Most women who choose to remove their scar from a C-section do so because: